KevinVitale/test-machine-docker/README.md

   help [command]                 display help for command
 ```

-All options are available by their respective commands:
+All commands are available by simply appending the actions to the script invocation:

 ```
 $ ./cli.sh repo list